theThings/thethings.iO-SDK-Javascript/README.md

 ```

 The following code creates a client reading the config from ./config.json and sends 3 requests to the theThings.IO
- coap endpoint.
+ API REST endpoint.
 There are 3 possible requests

   * thingReadLatest Reads the last element written to the resource/thing.